ocvcoin/gpuminer/README.md

-# gpuminer

-Experimental GPU Miner for Ocvcoin
+# Experimental GPU miner for Ocvcoin

-Completely open source!

 ### Usage on Windows